 Benzodiazepines, or benzos, are depressants, whose effects are the opposite of stimulants like cocaine.
 They are normally prescribed by doctors to treat anxiety or insomnia, and in other cases such as panic attacks, muscle spasms and seizures.
 They are also used as medical aids in managing withdrawal symptoms in alcohol detox.

 The most common types of benzos are Xanax (alprazolam), Valium (diazepam), Klonopin (clonazepam), and Ativan (lorazepam).
-They act on the central nervous system to slow down heart rate, blood pressure, breathing and body temperature.
+They act on the central nervous system to slow down heart rate, pressure, breathing and body temperature.

 People who take cocaine get an artificial high, feeling a sense of euphoria or happiness wash over them.
 The heart rate, blood pressure, respiration and body temperature rise accordingly.
 Sweating and dilated pupils are other common side effects.
 But cocaine’s effects are short-term, lasting from 5 to 90 minutes.

 When the crash comes, physical tiredness, slowed movements, hunger and depression follow.
-Most addicted people take more of the drug in an effort to maintain the high, often “binge-ing” on the drug.
+Most addicted people take more of the substance in an effort to maintain the high, often “binge-ing” on the drug.
 As the comedown becomes uncomfortable, they take a benzodiazepine to even out the effects of the crash.